splicebox/Jutils/README.md

 _Venn diagram visualization_
 ```
 python3 jutils.py venn-diagram --tsv-file-list <tsv_file_list>
+        options:
+        --dpsi         cutoff for delta PSI (Percent Splice In)
+        --p-value      cutoff for differential test p-value
+        --q-value      cutoff for differential test q-value
+        --prefix        add prefix to the output file
+        --out-dir       specify the output directory
 ```
 The command above creates Venn diagram representations of gene sets from multiple TSV files, corresponding to multiple tools or comparisons.
 The format of the TSV file list is shown [below](#inputoutput).
+User can filter the values by delta PSI, p-value, q-values with options `--dpsi`, `--p-value`, `--q-value`.

 #### Usage customized by program